wo3kie/hft-dojo/README.md

   Assert(worker.push([]() noexcept { /* do something */ }));
   ```

 - **trade_engine** - a minimalistic, single‑header matching engine built with zero external dependencies (no STL, no Boost, no runtime allocations).
-It implements limit orders, market orders, cancellations, and quantity updates, producing events in just a few nanoseconds.
+It implements limit orders, market orders, FOK, IOC, insert, quantity update and cancellation, producing events in just a few nanoseconds.
 The entire design is intentionally branchless, cache‑friendly, and deterministic, making it suitable as a foundation for ultra‑low‑latency trading systems and research on high‑performance market microstructure.

   - **Order** containing only an `id` and `quantity` is far simpler than what an OMS typically maintains, but it is fully sufficient for a matching engine to execute trades.